Arrhythmias

 Heart & Vascular Institute

 An arrhythmia can be a sign of a serious health concern, but the expert providers at Heart & Vascular Institute protect your heart health.
 The practice offers in-depth diagnostic testing to identify and assess arrhythmias.
 The team also delivers a wide range of treatments to restore a normal heart rate and rhythm.
 If you need help managing an arrhythmia, look no further than Heart & Vascular Institute.
-The practice has three convenient locations in Wayne, Dearborn, Detroit, and Southfield, Michigan.
+The practice has convenient locations in Wayne, Dearborn, Detroit, Allen Park, and Southfield, Michigan.
 Call the office today or schedule an appointment online.

 Arrhythmias Q & A